 Climate Crisis Strategy

-We've agreed a new strategy that sets out how we will address local climate crisis issues over the coming decade.
+We've agreed a new strategy and action plan that sets out how we will address local climate crisis issues over the coming decade.

 As part of this commitment, the we have approved a new strategy, the Climate Crisis Strategy 2021-30 [1.17MB].
 This sets a clear direction for tackling the climate crisis.
 We've allocated £1million to support climate crisis projects over the next 3 years.